-During application and at enrolment/re-enrolment you provide us with personal information about yourself such as relevant addresses and information about your background, which is held in systems such as MySIS and you give QMUL consent to process this.
+During application and at (re-)enrolment you provide us with personal information about yourself such as relevant addresses and information about your background, which is held in systems such as MySIS.
 It's important that you ensure this information is accurate and keep it up to date.
 Throughout your studies (or after you graduate) you may also provide, or we may collect, other personal information and you should be aware that this also includes any work you submit for assessment in the course of your studies.
 Tutors may occasionally use anonymised student essays (or portions from them) as part of the teaching process.
 We hope you will be willing to support your fellow students by allowing this, but you may opt out by contacting your school office.
 Other markers of engagement are monitored to help support students.

 We ensure that all personal data is held securely and not disclosed to third parties without your consent, unless we are obliged to do so by law - for example the annual student record that we submit to the Higher Education Statistics Agency - or other conditions allow.
-When you graduate, your details will be transferred to our Alumni database so that we can stay in touch with you in the future.